Malay-Chaudhari/Charity-Website/README.md

 And because, this is some kind of helping work, we decided the title as HELP.

-I have used technologies HTML, CSS, JavaScript, Bootstrap 4 and PHP to create this website
+I have used technologies HTML, CSS, JavaScript, Bootstrap 4 and PHP and MySQL to create this website